slviajero/tinybasic/README.md

 Filesystems like Arduino SD, SPIFFS and LittleFS are supported on microcontrollers.
 EEPROMS can be used as BASIC filesystem using the EepromFS library.

-Small LCD displays, OLEDs, Nokia5110m TFT and VGA monitors are supported.
+Small LCD displays, OLEDs, Nokia5110, TFT and VGA monitors are supported.
 Graphics is supported on all graphic capable displays.

 PS2 keyboard support and keypads are added for standalone computer projects.
+A ZX81 keyboard can be used as well.
+USB keyboard support is added as an experimental feature.

-Microcontroller specific features are EEPROM access, EEPROM program storage and autorun, control of digital and analog I/O as well as the delay function, Wire library support, RF2401 support and very simple MQTT / Wifi support on ESP.
+Microcontroller specific features are EEPROM access, EEPROM program storage and autorun, control of digital and analog I/O as well as the delay function, Wire library support, RF2401 support andsimple MQTT / Wifi support on ESP.

 Most of the builtin Arduino demos are ported to BASIC and published here https://github.com/slviajero/tinybasic/tree/main/examples.
 These programs are the BASIC versions of the C++ programs in https://docs.arduino.cc/built-in-examples/.
 Please look at this original Arduino website for wiring and project information.